neurodata/neurodata.io/content/about/agreements.md

 [TOC]

-We, the NeuroData Family (NDF), each agree to all of the below commitments.
+We, the NeuroData Family, each agree to all of the below commitments.
 These agreements are designed to facilitate succeeding at our mission while in alignment with our values.
 They are in a continual process of refinement; in life, work, and science, we experiment, learn, and grow.

 ### Core Research Agreements